IMERSS/checklist-generator/README.md

 # Checklist generator

 This is a simple tool that converts a CSV file into a checklist of rows, grouped by hierarchy.

-More documentation coming soon, but in the meantime you can check out the demo: https://imerss.github.io/checklist-generator/
+See the live site for an explanation of the functionality: https://imerss.github.io/checklist-generator/